Kinvey/sample-flex-long-running/README.md

 This sample Flex Service incorporates code for graceful shutdown.

 ## Implementation
 This Flex Service uses the kafkajs module to consume and produce Kafka messages.
-It subscribes to topics and then sends messages to this same topic every 1 second.
+It subscribes to a topic and then sends messages to this same topic every 1 second.
 The service also intercepts shutdown signals and exits gracefully, waiting for all messages that are already being processed to finish processing.
 A 500-2000 ms delay is introduced on purpose in the processing of the messages so that graceful shutdown can be easily understood and tested.

 ## Prerequisites
 This Flex service requires a Kafka server to be accessible and a Kafka topic to be created.